zzzprojects/learn-orm/tutorials/sql-server-profiler/create-a-trace.md

 You can choose the **Save to file** option to capture the trace to a file.

- - You can specify a value for **Set maximum file size (MB)**, and the default value is 5 megabytes (MB).
+ - You can set a value for **Set maximum file size (MB)**, and the default value is 5MB.
- - Select **Enable file rollover** to automatically create new files when the maximum file size is reached.
+ - To automatically create new files when the maximum file size is reached, check the **Enable file rollover** checkbox.
- - You can also optionally select **Server processes trace data**, which causes the service running the trace to process trace data instead of the client application.
+ - When the **Server processes trace data** option is checked, it causes the service running the trace to process trace data instead of the client application.
- - When the server processes trace data, no events are skipped even under stress conditions, but server performance may be affected.
+ - When the server processes trace data, its performance may be affected but no events are skipped even under stress conditions.

 ### Save to Table